openziti/ziti/quickstart/README.md

     1. create a full suite of PKI
     1. create a config file for the controller
     1. create a config file for an edge router
-1. download the latest distribution of ziti from github.com/openziti/ziti/releases
+1. download the latest distribution of Ziti from github.com/openziti/ziti/releases
 1. unzip the distribution
-1. start the `ziti-controller` and `ziti-router` executables
+1. start the controller and router in the background
-1. the `ziti-controller` should now be exposed on https://$(hostname):1280
+1. expose the controller on https://$(hostname):1280

 ## Docker - Compose

 The [docker-compose](https://docs.docker.com/compose/) based example will create numerous `ziti-router`s as well as spooling up a `ziti-controller` and expose the controller on port 1280.
 This configuration is intended to look and feel like the following image:
 ![image info](./docker-compose-nw.svg)

 Here, a simple OpenZiti Network is shown which contains two public OpenZiti Edge Routers, one router without the "edge" enabled and usable only for transit, and two private edge routers: one blue, one red.
 The goal with this setup is to attempt to have a single isolated service that is not accessible from outside of the blue network (as best as possible with only docker).

 ## Docker - No Compose

-You can still startup a dev environment easily with [docker](https://docs.docker.com/get-started/) only.
-In this example you will start a OpenZiti Controller as well as a single OpenZiti Edge Router.
+You can still start up a dev environment easily with [docker](https://docs.docker.com/get-started/) only.
+In this example, you will start an OpenZiti Controller as well as a single OpenZiti Edge Router.

 ### Prerequisite

-Since the openziti project is all about creating overlay networks - it's important for the docker containers to be able to communicate to one another.
-This is accomplished using a docker network and setting the alias of the container on that docker network.
+The Docker containers must be able to communicate with one another.
+This is accomplished using a Docker network and setting the alias of the container on that Docker network.

 Before running the commands below please do the following:

       #declare a variable that defines the 'network'
       zitinw="myZitiNetwork"

-      #declare a fully qualified path to the location you want your shared files to go and create it
+      #declare a fully qualified path to the location that you want your shared files to go and create it
       zitinw_shared="${HOME}/.ziti/dockerenvs/${zitinw}"
       mkdir -p "${zitinw_shared}"